What’s right for your business?

-With hosted applications, the software for specific applications resides on cloud based computing platform.
-Users access the applications through internet connections.
-Cloud service providers typically market hosted applications via subscription, sometimes referred to as SaaS (Software as a Service).
+With hosted applications, the software for specific applications resides on a cloud-based computing platform.
+Users access applications through internet connections.
+Cloud managed service providers typically market hosted applications via subscription, sometimes referred to as SaaS (Software as a Service).
 A user has access as long as the subscription fee is paid.
 When subscription payments run late, the user typically loses access to the application.

-Similarly, with hosted infrastructure, a cloud service provider offers data storage and management services on a cloud based platform, and accessible to the client by internet connection.
-Data storage and management services can range from backup of data normally residing on a NOC to running a company’s entire network on a cloud based system.
-The ability of a customer to access data stored via hosted infrastructure can vary according to the contractual arrangement between the cloud provide and the client.
+Similarly, with hosted infrastructure, a cloud service provider offers data storage and management services on a cloud-based platform, and accessible to the client by internet connection.
+Data storage and management services can range from a backup of data normally residing on a NOC to running a company’s entire network on a cloud-based system.
+The ability of a customer to access data stored via hosted infrastructure can vary according to the contractual arrangement between the cloud provider and the client.
 Cloud computing companies generally offer these services for a periodic fee.

 When shopping for a cloud computing company, whether hosted applications, hosted infrastructure, or both, a business should carefully consider the quality of security protection service available.
-Cloud based security protection services vary depending on the service provider, the hosted infrastructure architecture, the security software, and contract terms.
+Cloud-based security protection services vary depending on the service provider, the hosted infrastructure architecture, security software, and contract terms.

 Factors Affecting Selection of Optimum Computing Solutions

 Several factors, both environmental and those related to company structure, weigh in on a company’s decisions about the procurement of hosted services.
 Below we list several of these important factors to consider when selecting an optimum computing network to run your business.